Rahul7794/alert-system/README.md

 `make test`

-Note: **The application expects input path where the currency conversion rates is available \n and output path where it wants to write the alerts.**
+Note: **The application expects input path where the currency conversion rates is available and output path where it wants to write the alerts.**